no-go/AnotherRSS/README.md

 - newspaper style
 - everyting in one list
 - RSS images and twitter avatar
-- landscape mode with web preview
+- landscape mode with preview on right side
+- portrait mode with small preview
 - search text content
 - night mode
 - every news is a notification